LaunchCodeEducation/web-fundamentals/studios/github/README.md

 Git is able to merge these files on its own.

-TODO Git blame - to see who wrote that line!
 TODO lalalaaa both edit a file so merge conflicts arise